0xreviews/crvUSD-research-proposal/ParameterOptimizing.md

 ![figure](./img/figure-01.png)

 - Chart 1 -last_pnl:
   crvUSD protocol's PNL.
-Assuming there is no traditional liquidation—every user's ETH is in the protocol's PNL& probability.
+Assuming there is no discount liquidation—every user's PNL & probability of ETH put into the protocol.
-  In most cases, positions stay at around 89%, and a minority of positions remain below 89%, which means Max-LTV-crvUSD borrowers will not likely cause damage to protocol because places below 89% means protocol will have to undertake responsibility for liquidations.
+  In most cases, positions stay at around 89%, and a minority of positions remain below 89%, which means Max-LTV-crvUSD borrowers will not likely cause damage to protocol because positions below 89% means protocol will have to undertake responsibility for liquidations.
 - Chart 2-bench_pnl:
-  In contrast to traditional collateral stablecoin protocols, Each user's collateral pnl
+  In contrast to traditional collateral stablecoin protocols, Each user's collateral PNL.
 - Chart3-hold_loss_percent:
   Considering gas and profit, if the spreads between AMM price and oracle price is above 0.5%, the arbitrage happened—arbitrageurs' profit probability distribution of his returns.

-## Set loan_discount to 5% or 9%?
+## Setting loan_discount to 5% or 9%?

 ![figure](./img/figure-02.png)